UnaverageAustralian/arrowlang/syntax.md

 ## Modules

-Modules are imported using `import`.
-You can either import standard library modules by putting a word after it (`import io`), or a local module by putting a string after it (`import "foo"`).
+Modules are imported using `import`, followed by the module you want to import.

+Every file is a module, by default a module is named after the file that contains it.
+But, you can change the name given to the module by putting `module` followed by the new name at the start of the file.

+Modules can also contain other modules.

-The standard library modules are:
+All standard library modules are contained within the `std` module, they are:
 `io`     - For input-output functions (but no input yet).
 `errors` - Only has the assert function, which asserts that a condition is true.

-Here is an example using the `io` module:
+Here is an example using the `std::io` module:
 ```
- import io
+ import std::io

  $main ( -> u8 )
-    71 io::printc // Prints the character G to the io buffer
+    71 std::io::printc // Prints the character 'G'
-    io::flush     // Flushes the io buffer
  $
 ```